ganeshp511/Learning/Java/Multithreading/ConcurrencyAPI.md

 Absolutely — building a **mini project of a Flight Aggregator** is a great way to apply Java multithreading, `Callable`, `Future`, and possibly even advanced features like `CompletableFuture` or `Executors`.

 ---

+Sure!
+Let's break down what this means:
+---

+### ✅ Summary

+* Daemon threads run in the background.
+* They do **not prevent the JVM from shutting down**.
+* Use daemon threads only for **non-critical tasks** like logging, cleanup, etc.
+* They are **terminated abruptly** when the JVM stops — so no guarantees they will finish their job.

+---

 ### ✈️ What is a Flight Aggregator?